amaranth-lang/rfcs/text/0002-interfaces.md

 ### Interface description

-Interfaces are described using an enumeration, `amaranth.lib.component.Flow`, and two classes, `amaranth.lib.component.Member` and `amaranth.lib.component.Signature`:
+Interfaces are described using an enumeration, `amaranth.lib.wiring.Flow`, and two classes, `amaranth.lib.wiring.Member` and `amaranth.lib.wiring.Signature`:

 * `Flow` is an enumeration with two values, `In` and `Out`.